erikmwerner/LabThings/src/messengers/messengers.md

 Binary Serial
 ------------
 Data packets are sent between the master and the slave using Serial Line IP (SLIP) packet framing (RFC 1055) with a 32-bit checksum.
+Messages always begin and end with END markers.
 The standard SLIP frame markers are used:

 Hex |	Decimal |	Type Definition	 | Desctiption
 ----|---------|------------------|------------